NethermindEth/Forta-Agents/Benqi-Agents/Qi-Transfers/README.md

-# QI Token Large Transfer and Large Balance Agent
+# QI Token Large Transfer and Large Balance bot

 ## Description

-This agent detects transfers of a large amount of `QI` tokens and accounts with large amount of `QI` balance.
+This bot detects transfers of a large amount of `QI` tokens and accounts with large amount of `QI` balance.

 - Threshold for transferred token amount can be set at `src/utils.ts` line 17.
 The default amount is set to 1 million tokens.